rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 The challenge then becomes to covey what can science (as we know it) do to better an individual, not just academically, but as a person!
 Rather than explcity defining the strcuture or the essence of this course, some interesting discussion

-PS : This course is in no way Physics course.
-Rather, it aims to provide with very fundamental like an intituion for numbers (W
+PS : This is in no way a Physics course.
+Rather, it deals with fundamentals.
+An intuition for numbers, for estimates; the efficacy of a graph, a function; the universality of hypothesis-data-iterations; the role of bias, of being in a bubble, of having your thoughts influenced by the newspapers you read, the social meida you; use are prominent in every day life.
+Taking a plethora of examples from current affairs a linking this to fundamentals of science, this course aims to make one not just learned collective, but aware as an individual.

 ## Week 1